Detecting depression: Phone apps could monitor teen angst

 Study participant Laurel Foster, 15, acknowledges feeling stress over academics and "the usual" teen friendship pressures and says depression is rampant at her San Francisco high school.
 She said using the smartphone app felt a bit like being spied on, but with so many online sites already tracking users' habits "one more isn't really a big difference."

-"I feel like it's good to actually find out what is stressing you," Foster said, endorsing the idea of using smartphones to try to answer that question.
+"I feel like it's good to actually find out what is stressing you," Laurel said, endorsing the idea of using smartphones to try to answer that question.

 — At UCLA, as part of a broader effort to battle campus depression launched in 2017, researchers are offering online counseling and an experimental phone app to students who show signs of at least mild depression on a screening test.
 About 250 freshmen agreed to use the app in the first year.
 Personal sensing data collected from the app is being analyzed to see how it correlates with any worsening or improvement in depression symptoms seen in internet therapy.

-Note: This story has been corrected to fix company's name to Mindstrong, not Mindspring, and to fix agency name to National Institute of Mental Health, not Mental Illness.